OpenText-org/context-annotation/sblgnt.markdown

 ---
 layout: page
-title: Data
+title: Context Tree for the SBLGNT Edition
-permalink: /data/
+permalink: /sblgnt/
 ---

 Click on a link below to view the rendered context tree for that book.

 <ul>
-{% for book in site.data.books %}
+{% for book in site.data.sblgnt %}
     <li>
         <a target="_blank" href="{{ book.url }}">{{ book.name }}</a>
     </li>